Using GRIP for FRC Vision Detection

 filter can be more precise, it should be made more precise.
 You

-want as few contours as possible in Find Contours
+want as few contours as possible in Find Contours,

-is a good pipeline stage to help
+but Filter Contours is a good pipeline stage to help

 clean up any noise.